VAT Impact on Company Profit in UAE: Key Factors Businesses Must Understand

 1. Choose Basis for Deregistration:

-- Select the reason for deregistration, such as cessation of taxable supplies or no longer meeting VAT registration thresholds.
+- Select the reason for deregistration, such as cessation of taxable supplies or no longer meeting the thresholds for VAT Registration in Dubai.

 - Based on your selection, specific input fields will appear.